 - ½ teaspoon of sea salt

-- 1 cup (2 sticks of butter melted and cooled)
+- 1 cup of unsalted butter, melted and cooled

 - ½ teaspoon sea salt

 - Melt the 1 cup of unsalted butter and allow to cool.
 Set aside.